This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 On a Boat Tour

-Depending on where you’re staying, you can pick one of those boat tours to the Blue Lagoon and Comino Island:
+Depending on where you’re staying, you can pick one of these boat tours to the Blue Lagoon and Comino Island:

 This image shows a tourist boat mooring at the turquoise waters of Comino.